fkrause98/dotfiles/README.md

 ## 🐟 Fish shell:

-Home-manager installs every plugin in home.nix, but I have to manually setup the prompt with:
+Home-manager installs every plugin in home.nix, but I have to manually setup the prompt:
 ```
+# Run this command inside fish
-$ prompt-setup
+$ tide configure
 ```